kudouhei/solution_architect_learning/src/azure/practice/LIST.md

     1. There's no connectivity between VirtualNetwork1 and VirtualNetwork3 through VirtualNetwork2.
 If you want VirtualNetwork1 and VirtualNetwork3 to directly communicate, you have to create an explicit peering between VirtualNetwork1 and VirtualNetwork3, or go through an NVA in the Hub network.
   - You can't resolve names in peered virtual networks using default Azure name resolution.
 To resolve names in other virtual networks, you must use Azure Private DNS or a custom DNS server.
   - Resources in peered virtual networks in the same region can communicate with each other with the same latency as if they were within the same virtual network.
+  - You can peer virtual networks in the same region, or different regions.
+Peering virtual networks in different regions is also referred to as Global Virtual Network Peering.
+  - You can't move a virtual network while it's part of a peering.
+To move a virtual network to a different resource group or subscription, first delete the peering, then move the virtual network, and finally recreate the peering.
+  - The virtual networks you peer must have nonoverlapping IP address spaces.

 - **Create an Azure DNS zone and record using the Azure portal**
   - https://learn.microsoft.com/en-us/azure/dns/dns-getstarted-portal